Anantha Ravi Kiran

 and on enabling technologies for autonomous spacecraft.

-software developer.
-Come help us create machine learning systems for
+Come help us create machine learning systems for science and

 Citizen science with COSMIC (Content-based Onboard